How Should A Bike Helmet Fit [Better Guideline]

 Wear a Helmet that Covers Your Forehead

 To ensure the best security and safety, it is essential that your bike helmet completely protects the forehead.
-The forehead is the most susceptible to injury and needs adequate protection in an accident or fall.
+The forehead is the most susceptible to injury and requires adequate protection in the event of an accident or fall.
 The helmet must be placed just below the forehead, near the eye, so as not to obstruct sight.

-This ensures that the forehead is safe from collisions and reduces the chance of injury to the head.
+This ensures that the forehead is protected from collisions and reduces the risk of head injury.
 When assessing the fitting of a bicycle helmet, ensure it can cover the forehead and provide adequate protection when cycling.

 1. Proper bike helmet fit